-Trump and Biden refrain from interrupting each other
+Trump, Biden refrain from interrupting each other

 What a difference from last month.